solana-foundation/developer-content/docs/core/fees.md

 the list of transaction accounts and the first of these accounts is always used as the "fee payer".

-Before any transaction instructions are processed, the fee payer account balance will be deducted to pay for transaction fees.
+Before any transaction instructions are processed, the fee payer account [balance will be deducted](#) to pay for transaction fees.
 If the fee payer balance is not sufficient to cover transaction fees, the transaction will be dropped by the cluster.
 If the balance was sufficient, the fees will be deducted whether the transaction is processed successfully or not.

-In fact, if any of the transaction instructions return an error or violate runtime restrictions, all account changes _except_ the transaction fee deduction will be rolled back.
+If any of the transaction instructions [return an error](#) or violate runtime restrictions, all account changes **_except_** the transaction fee deduction will be rolled back.
+This is because the validator network has already expended computational resources to collect transactions and begin the initial processing.

 ### Fee Distribution

-Transaction fees are partially burned and the remaining fees are collected by the validator that produced the block that the corresponding transactions were included in.
+Transaction fees are [partially burned](#) and the remaining fees are [collected by the validator](#) that produced the block that the corresponding transactions were included in.

 The transaction fee burn rate was initialized as 50% when inflation rewards were enabled at the beginning of 2021 and has not changed so far.
 These fees